Inside Story

 King does well to remind us of what a populist in action looks like.
 In the Gallic Wars (on battlegrounds that map right over those of the Western Front) Julius Caesar “conquered or set fire to 800 cities and towns, subdued 300 tribes… and killed (by Plutarch’s reckoning) a million people, enslaving perhaps as many more.”

 And so we can answer with confidence that more than rhetorical question: apart from tutoring posterity in political wisdom (and folly), history, semantics, calendrical reform, public baths, sanitation, education, medicine and, not forgetting, the aqueduct, what have the Romans done for us?
-Well, in their bloody rise and civilised heyday as much as in ruins, as Ross King demonstrates in 65,000 well-chosen words, they taught us once for all the truth that no superpower — not even the greatest (Russia, China or America, if you’re listening) — lasts forever.
+Well, in their bloody rise and civilised heyday as much as in ruins, as Ross King demonstrates in 65,000 well-chosen words, they taught us once and for all that no superpower — not even the greatest (Russia, China or America, if you’re listening) — lasts forever.

-Unsurprisingly, the Latins had a word or three for that as well: Sic transit gloria. •
+Unsurprisingly, the Latins had a word or three for that as well: Sic transit gloria.

 The Shortest History of Rome